juami/pytentiostat/docs/index.rst

 pytentiostat provides a Python API package to the JUAMI potentiostat

-The goal of the xpdAn package is to simplify your analysis workflow during beamtime, so that you can focus more on the scientific aspects of your experiment.
+The goal of the pytentiostat package is to provide a free, user-friendly interface to run electrochemistry experiments with the JUAMI potentiostat

 To get started, please go to :ref:`quick_start`

-If you have suggestions for new features in xpdAcq, or want to report a bug or simply ask a question about the software, please post it as a new thread at XPD-Users
+If you have suggestions for new features in pytentiostat, or want to report a bug or simply ask a question about the software, please send an email to Austin Plymill at austinplymill2021@u.northwestern.edu.

 .. toctree::
    :maxdepth: 2